coding-kitties/PyIndicators/README.md

 # PyIndicators

-PyIndicators is a powerful and user-friendly Python library for technical analysis indicators, metrics and helper functions.
+PyIndicators is a powerful and user-friendly Python library for financial technical analysis indicators, metrics and helper functions.
 Written entirely in Python, it requires no external dependencies, ensuring seamless integration and ease of use.

 ## Sponsors